aws-samples/amazon-sagemaker-build-train-deploy/setup/README.md

 # Setup your AWS Account

+> ⚠️ **Running this workshop in your AWS account will incur costs**.
+You will need to delete the resources you create to avoid incurring further costs after you have completed the workshop.
+Follow the [clean up steps](cleanup/README.md).

-> ⚠️ **Warning**: The following steps need to be executed **only** if you are going to use **your own AWS account** for the workshop.
-Please do not execute any action if an AWS account was provided by an AWS instructor.
+The following steps need to be executed **only** if you are going to use **your own AWS account** for the workshop.
+Please do not execute any action if an AWS account is provided in a workshop run by AWS.

 ## Prerequisites
 If you are going to use your own AWS Account, we assume that you have **administrator privileges** in that account.
 If this is not the case, please double-check with your AWS system administrator before moving to next section.